Luciaffa/audible_data_cleaning/README.md

 ### Split the 'stars' values into two columns, "stars" and "Number of Ratings.

 I fixed the stars column by separating the star rating and the number of ratings into their own columns, in order to improve data clarity and facilitate easier analysis and data access.
-I dropped the string values to enable easier computational queries on the new columns.
+I dropped the string values and assigned NULL to the 'Not yet rated' values in order to enable easier computational queries on the new columns.
 ```sql
 ALTER TABLE audible_uncleaned
 ADD star_rating FLOAT, number_of_ratings INT;